knighton/phraser/README.md

-## phraser

 Phraser is a DSL for recognizing English phrases.
-It finds consecutive lists of subsequences using an expression language that matches tokens.
+It finds consecutive lists of subsequences that are defined by lists of tokens with embedded token-matching expressions.
 Expressions consist of a type, arguments, and attribute filters.
-Types include:
-* part-of-speech tag
-* special categories of English words
-* user-defined groups of words
-* regex
-* etc.

 Contents:
 * [Demo](#demo)